-Type 2 diabetes?is a chronic disease.
+Type 2 diabetes is an ongoing (chronic) disease.
 It has no known cure.
 It's the most common type of diabetes.

 The exact cause of type 2 diabetes is not known.
 It seems to run in families.
 But it often takes other factors to bring on the disease.
 These include:

 Not getting enough physical activity

 Taking certain medicines

 Family history of diabetes.
 The condition tends to run in families.

 Extra weight.
 Being overweight puts you at higher risk.

 Lack of exercise.
 Not enough physical activity also puts you at risk.

 Taking certain medicines.
 These include steroids, some water pills (diuretics), and medicines for mental health (antipsychotics).

 Race and ethnicity.
 People who have African, Hispanic, Asian, Pacific Island, or American Indian heritage are more likely to develop type 2 diabetes.

 Gestational diabetes.
 Having diabetes in pregnancy puts you at higher risk of type 2 diabetes later.

 Low HDL.
 This means low levels of the good cholesterol.